aws-samples/aws-migops-guidance/User Guide/template-migration-tutorial.md

 1. Choose **Create migration journey**\.

-It might take MigOps up to a minute to create the journey for you\.
+It might take AWS MigOps up to a minute to create the journey for you\.
 The following image shows the journey overview that you see when the journey is ready\.

 ![\[alt_text\]](http://docs.aws.amazon.com/migops/latest/userguide/images/successfully-created-journey.png)